-At 2.21 cycles per number we can generate 114 million numbers per second (at the current clock speed of 4 nsec on the Fujitsu VP 2200/10 at ANU).
-This is about 2.6 times faster than a vectorized implementation of the linear congruential method (with multiplier 2^{31}) and 34 times faster than a method which shuffles the output of a linear congruential generator.
+At 2.21 cycles per number we can generate 141 million numbers per second on the Fujitsu VP 2200/10.
+This is about 2.6 times faster than a vectorized implementation of the linear congruential method (with unacceptably small period $2^{31}$ ) and 34 times faster than a method which shuffles the output of a linear congruential generator but does not vectorize.

-The number of cycles per number for the 4-term recurrence method is about 0.6 more than for the corresponding 3-term recurrence method.
+The number of cycles per number for the 4term recurrence method is about 0.6 more than for the corresponding 3-term recurrence method.
 In this case loop unrolling is worthwhile and up to two multiplications are "free".

-The computations required during initialization (decribed in the next section) can be vectorized without difficulty.
+The computations required during initialization (described in the next section) can be vectorized without difficulty.